Comic Michelle Wolf Responds To Backlash: 'I'm Glad I Stuck To My Guns'

 On comparing Sanders to Aunt Lydia on The Handmaid's Tale TV series because she's the "mouthpiece" for the administration

 I was talking about her personality and I think it says a lot about our society that you would immediately think I was talking about her looks rather than her personality.
 Because I think if it was a man you wouldn't have jumped to those conclusions.
-If I was talking about a man you would've been like, 'She's talking about his abilities,' but because I was talking about a woman you're like, 'She's talking about her looks.'
+If I was talking about a man you would've been like, "She's talking about his abilities," but because I was talking about a woman you're like, "She's talking about her looks."

 What we didn't see at the White House Correspondents' Dinner

-Note: Editor's note: This interview contains language that some readers may find offensive.